mirnylab/hiclib-legacy/doc/source/index.rst

 Two sides of the read are mapped to the genome independently using iterative mapping function.
 Acceptable read format is fastq, but .sra format can be incorporated using a bash_reader parameter of iterative_mapping and a fastq-dump tool from SRA toolkit.
-Iterative mapping outputs a combination of sam/bam files (autodetect by filename), which can be then parsed and written to an h5dict containing read data.
+Iterative mapping outputs a combination of sam/bam files (autodetect by filename), which can be then parsed and written to an h5dict containing read data using parse_sams function.

-Fragment-level analysis inputs an h5dict, or any dictionary-like interface, containing at minimum information about read positions (directions are highly recommended).
+Fragment-level analysis inputs an h5dict, or any dictionary-like interface, containing at minimum information about read positions (however, strand information is highly recommended).
 It stores all the data in an h5dict, and modifies it as the analysis goes.
 An example script shows how  fragment-level analysis can be used to merge multiple datasets together, filter them and save heatmaps to an h5dict.

 Heatmaps and vectors of SS reads are then passed to a binnedData class, that can be used to further filter the Hi-C data, perform multiple types of iterative correction and eigenvector expansion, and compare results with different genomic tracks.